The Reinier Hendriksen Trophy

 In England, Chris O'Donoghue and other friends of the Racoons Group and the Greenwich & District Narrow Gauge Model Railway Society paved the way for the trophy to be awarded at the Expo Narrow Gauge exhibition every year.

-Since October 2000 the trophy has been awarded to the creator of the narrow gauge layout which the jury considers to be built in the spirit of Reinier's own work: compact, atmospheric and well modelled.
+Since October 2000 the trophy has been awarded to the creator of the narrow gauge layout which the jury considers being built in the spirit of Reinier's own work: compact, atmospheric and well modelled.